-Be a city leader in the Asia Pacific region in working towards the United Nations Sustainability Development Goals
+Be a city leader in the Asia Pacific region in working towards the United Nations Sustainable Development Goals

-The United Nations Sustainable Development Targets have now been embedded in City of Melbourne plans and strategies.
+The City of Melbourne has developed localised targets to progress the UN Sustainable Development Goals.
+These goals and targets have been embedded into our work plans and strategies.
 Staff training will be undertaken to improve organisational understanding of how work areas can contribute to meeting these goals.
 In areas where we require improving, we will undertake bi-directional knowledge sharing with other leading domestic and international cities and through networks such as C40, United Nations, Economic and Social Commission for Asia and the Pacific (ESCAP) Asia Pacific Urban Forum and the Pacific Urban Forum.
 We will also publish our performance via a data visualisation platform so the public can view our progress.